agenkit/GHost/README.md

 classDef grn fill:#000,stroke:#0f0
 ```

+Formally:
+- type-2 hypervisor
+- designed to seamlessly orchestrate multiple PCIe devices (GPU, TPU…)
+- across ad hoc environments (Python, Windows, servers…)
+- in both combined and discrete operations (hardware permitting)

-In plain English, it's an always-on single-box machine, that virtualizes whatever infrastructure you want to throw at it, whether 'headless' servers or rich GUI workstations (with their own display, keyboard, mouse).
+In plain English, it's an always-on single-box machine, that virtualizes any hardware you want to throw at it, whether as 'headless' servers or rich GUI workstations (with their own display, keyboard, mouse).
 This guide offers a number of working examples.
 This notably includes full-fledged "native" GPU-powered workstation VMs for graphical applications, ; or AI GPU/TPU servers.

 It can power as many seats as you can fit GPUs (2 is a good maximum on most consumer platforms), but is mostly designed for a single user.